DaryaChaplygina/NoisyPeakCalling2/README.md

 # NoisyPeakCalling2

 ## Project description
 This is a continuation of the [NoisyPeakCalling](https://github.com/DaryaChaplygina/NoisyPeakCalling/) project.
 Previously we analyzed an impact of noise in ChIP-seq data on peak calling algorithms performance by using _additive noise model_ (which means that we added control reads to chip-seq reads in some proportion).
-Here we explore Tulip[[1]](#tulip) tool and apply it to obtain noisy data.
+Here we explore Tulip[[1]](#tulip) tool and apply it to obtain noisy data (_deductive noise model_).

 ## Goals and objectives
 The aims of the project: